Iosif Vulcan: Familia and later activity

 He launched Familia literary magazine in Pest-Buda in 1865 and would lead it for some forty years.
 In 1866, he published his first volume of poetry.
 The same year, "De-aș avea" ("If I Had"), a poem that marked the proper literary debut of sixteen-year-old Mihai Eminovici, appeared in Familia.
 Vulcan received it with enthusiasm, publishing him under the more Romanian-sounding name Mihai Eminescu.
+Vulcan later recounted that the poems sent from Cernăuți in February 1866 were signed "M. Eminovici", and that he, "without asking him, Romanianized his name and published them under the name Eminescu".
 A good part of the latter's work would continue to appear in Vulcan's magazine until 1883.
-In 1867, Vulcan visited France, a bold act for a resident of Austria-Hungary, which encouraged close ties with Germany instead.
-In 1868, he visited Romania.
+In 1867, Vulcan visited France, a bold act for a resident of the Austrian Empire, which encouraged German-language education.
+In 1868, he traveled to Romania.
 In 1869, in addition to a volume of short stories, he published a biography of Prince Carol, as well as an anthology of writings by Andrei Mureșanu, Ion Heliade Rădulescu, Timotei Cipariu, August Treboniu Laurian, Mihail Kogălniceanu, George Bariţ and Vasile Alecsandri.
 He showed a sincere admiration for Romania and its prince.
-In 1870, in Pest, he helped launch an appeal for funds to set up a Romanian-language theatre.
-Iosif Hodoşiu was the first head of the cultural society behind the appeal, with Vulcan presiding from 1895 to 1907.
+In July 1869, he published in Familia an appeal, "Să fondâmu teatru natiunalu" ("Let us found a national theatre"), calling for contributions to a fund for a Romanian-language theatre; among those who answered was the young Eminescu, whose article "Repertoriulu nostru teatralu" appeared in the magazine in January 1870.
+A preparatory programme signed by Vincențiu Babeș, Iosif Hodoşiu, Petru Mihályi, Alexandru Mocioni and Vulcan followed in March 1870, and the Society for the Creation of a Romanian Theatre Fund was set up at Deva on 4-5 October 1870, with Hodoşiu as president and Vulcan as secretary; from 1870, Familia served as the society's official organ.
+The fund reported at the society's general assemblies grew from 3,670 florins in 1870 to 54,785 florins in 1890.
+Vulcan presided over the society from 1895 to 1907; his own comedies remained staples of its amateur network, which staged them 166 times in 112 Transylvanian localities between 1900 and 1906, led by Sărăcie lucie and Ruga de la Chizătău.